DEPOT_USER="" # populate with your username for CIQ Depot

 # depot enable fuzzball

-# dnf install -y fuzzball-cli-${VERSION}-1The minimal Fuzzball configuration used in this deployment guide causes Fuzzball to be hosted with a self-signed certificate.
+# dnf install -y fuzzball-cli-${VERSION}-1The minimal Fuzzball configuration used in the on-prem deployment guide causes Fuzzball to be hosted with a self-signed certificate.
 Since self-signed certificates are not trusted by default, you have to add Fuzzball’s root certificate to your system’s trust store to avoid validation errors with the commands shown below.

 # kubectl get secret -n cert-manager root-ca-cert -o "jsonpath={.data['ca\.crt']}" | base64 --decode \